 Bacterial strains

-Both H. pylori strains 26695 and H. pylori 26695 cagE- were grown on Columbia agar plates (Difco, Detroit, MI, USA) supplemented with 7% horse blood with 20 µg/mL trimethoprim, 6µg/mL vancomycin, 16µg/mL cefsulodin and 2.5µg/mL amphotericin B (all antibiotics from Sigma-Aldrich, St. Louis, MO, USA).
-Briefly, H. pylori 26695 cagE- used was described previously and was created by Yamaoka et al. by amplifying a portion of the cagE gene and inserting it into the EcoRV restriction enzyme site of pBluescriptSK+ (39) followed by insertion of a chloramphenicol resistance gene into an Eco47III site of the cagE fragment (39).
+Both WT and cag- H. pylori strains 26695 were grown on Columbia agar plates (Difco, Detroit, MI, USA) supplemented with 7% horse blood with 20 µg/mL trimethoprim, 6µg/mL vancomycin, 16µg/mL cefsulodin and 2.5µg/mL amphotericin B (all antibiotics from Sigma-Aldrich, St. Louis, MO, USA).
+Briefly, cag- H. pylori 26695 was created and described previously by Yamaoka et al. by amplifying the cag PAI and inserting it into the EcoRV restriction enzyme site of pBluescriptSK+ (39) followed by insertion of a chloramphenicol resistance gene into an Eco47III site of the cag PAI fragment (39).
 Strains were grown at 37 °C in a humidified incubator with 10% CO2.
-H. pylori 26695 and H. pylori 26695 cagE- bacteria were harvested from Columbia blood agar plates in 1 mL of Brucella Broth (Difco, Detroit, MI, USA) and transferred to 10 mL Brucella broth supplemented with 10% fetal bovine serum (FBS) (Invitrogen, Waltham, MA, USA) and 6 µg/mL vancomycin (Sigma-Aldrich, St. Louis, MO, USA) in T-25 flasks (Corning, Corning, NY, USA).
+Both WT and cag-H. pylori 26695 bacteria were harvested from Columbia blood agar plates in 1 mL of Brucella Broth (Difco, Detroit, MI, USA) and transferred to 10 mL Brucella broth supplemented with 10% fetal bovine serum (FBS) (Invitrogen, Waltham, MA, USA) and 6 µg/mL vancomycin (Sigma-Aldrich, St. Louis, MO, USA) in T-25 flasks (Corning, Corning, NY, USA).
 Liquid cultures were maintained at 37°C with 10% CO2.
 The bacterial density of liquid cultures for each strain was determined by measuring optical density (OD) at 450 nm with comparison to a previously established growth curve.
 Bacteria were resuspended in gastric cell culture media supplemented with 1% v/v cholesterol at the time of co-culture.

 Culture of human epithelial cell lines